Garthorne Road Nature Reserve Bat Walk

 Led by Dr.Iain Bolton, this is a great opportunity to see and hear bats at this beautiful site.

-Bats use sonar or echolocation to hunt for prey during the night, sending sound out into the world around them to create an aural picture of their surroundings.
+Bats use sonar or echolocation to hunt for prey during the night.
+They send sound out into the world around them.
+This helps create an aural picture of their surroundings.
 Each bat has a different call from which they can be identified.
 We will be using bat detectors to listen to the sounds of these wonderful mammals.

 If there is heavy rain or thunderstorms the walk will be cancelled.